EU demands release of jailed Vietnamese 'anti-state' critic | DW | 06.06.2019

 Phil Robertson, deputy Asia director at Human Rights Watch, said on Wednesday the trial was part of a "crackdown on critical voices" in order to "frighten others who might dare to question the government."

+Protesting environmental crimes: Anh's posts protested the Taiwanese-owned company Formosa Ha Tinh Steel, which the Vietnamese government found guilty of killing hundreds of tons of fish off the coast of central Vietnam in 2016.
+He also voiced support for political prisoners.

-Facebook: censoring, but not enough for authorities.
-As independent media is banned in Vietnam, many turn to Facebook to voice dissent.
+The role of Facebook: The ruling Communist Party has banned independent media and does not tolerate criticism.
+Many turn to Facebook to voice dissent.
 In January, the social media platform was accused by the Vietnamese government of breaking the law by allowing users to post anti-government messages.
 Facebook says that it increased the amount of content blocked to users in Vietnam by more than 500% in the second half of 2018.

-Protesting environmental crimes and imprisonment.
-Anh's posts protested the Taiwanese-owned company Formosa Ha Tinh Steel, which the Vietnamese government found guilty of killing hundreds of tons of fish off the coast of central Vietnam in 2016.
-He also voiced support for political prisoners.

 Anh will be under house arrest for five years after he has completed his six-year jail term.